ajaypro/Daily-Learnings/android/flow.md

 * Parallelism is when tasks literally run at the same time, e.g., on a multicore processor.
 * Threads in non-parallel concurrency appear to run at the same time but in reality they don't.
 In non - parallel concurrency threads rapidly switch and take turns to use the processor through time-slicing.
 While in parallelism there are multiple processors available so, multiple threads can run on different processors at the same time.
+* Concurrency is about dealing with lots of things at once.
+Parallelism is about doing lots of things at once.